The Dig (video game): Reception

 According to LucasArts, The Digs global sales reached 300,000 copies by early 1998, the highest sales of a LucasArts adventure title at the time of its release.
 However, the company's Bill Tiller later said that upper management considered it a commercial letdown, and speculated that its "budget had run so high that it couldn't make its money back."
 He remarked, "The whole project had been way over hyped.
 I think Lucas Arts management thought it would make a bazillion dollars, and when it sold a substantial amount less than a bazillion dollars, they were disappointed."

 The Digs graphics, voice acting, and writing were given an uneven reception by critics.
 Its puzzles were generally viewed as more difficult than most LucasArts games.
 However, the cut scenes were more favorably received, and the music was universally praised.

 Evan Dickens of Adventure Gamers stated, "The Dig is a lot more reminiscent of Myst than any other LucasArts adventure."
 He said the game was a bit too difficult, with very challenging puzzles.
 A reviewer for Next Generation similarly said that the puzzles were generally more frustrating than in other LucasArts games, citing as an example a door puzzle for which the clues "are so confusingly drawn" that the player ultimately must use trial and error.
-GameSpot's Jeffrey Adam Young agreed, saying of the puzzles, "some follow logic, others just call for trial and error, and yet others will leave you clueless".
+GameSpots Jeffrey Adam Young agreed, saying of the puzzles, "some follow logic, others just call for trial and error, and yet others will leave you clueless".
 A reviewer for Maximum disagreed, saying that "with the exception of one or two that were just too obscure, [the puzzles are] set at just the right level to keep a serious adventure freak riveted (and not too hacked off)."
 Joshua Roberts of Allgame praised the puzzles, saying there were "only a few real brain twisters" and that most could be solved with patience and consideration.
 Bernard H. Yee of PC Magazine said that some of the puzzles were "a bit more frustrating than others".